 Amy B. Lewin

-Dr. Lewin is an Assistant Professor in Family Science, in the School of Public Health at the University of Maryland, College Park.
+Dr. Lewin is an Associate Professor in Family Science, in the School of Public Health at the University of Maryland, College Park.
 Prior to coming to the University of Maryland in 2014, she was on the faculty at Children’s National Medical Center in Washington DC.
 A clinical psychologist by training, Dr. Lewin works to develop and evaluate community-based interventions.
 Her goal is to strengthen the health and well-being of marginalized youth and families, specifically socioeconomically disadvantaged ethnic and racial minority youth who face significant disparities in health and education.
 The primary focus of her research is on the reproductive health and mental health of adolescents.
 She recently led a study evaluating a comprehensive primary care intervention for teen parents and their children.
 As a result, this intervention has been officially designated as an evidence-based teen pregnancy prevention program by the federal Office of Adolescent Health.
 A community-engaged researcher who prioritizes community participation in research, Dr. Lewin continues to collaborate with multiple community partners that serve youth and families, including Identity, Inc., a youth development organization that serves the Latino community in Montgomery County.
 Dr. Lewin’s research interests include teen pregnancy, parenting, and coparenting; integration of mental health care into youth-serving organizations, trauma and resilience in Latino immigrant youth and families, community-engaged program evaluation, and the development of interventions to address social, cultural, and familial determinants of health and health disparities.
 Dr. Lewin currently leads two research teams: the Teen Pregnancy and Parenting team, and the LIFE (Latino Immigrant Family Experiences) working group which includes faculty, students, and community partners.

 B.A.
 Duke University, Durham, NC, Psychology, 1989